bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 We are going to use a DNN (Deep Neural Network) an ML technique in the supervised learning branch, the ELI5 is: give a lot of example inputs with the desired output to a black box, if there are relations between inputs and outputs, and if there are enough examples, the black box will give predicted output to inputs it has never seen before.

 To define our input and outputs, we need the question we want to answer.
-The question a fee estimator need to answer is:
+The question a fee estimator needs to answer is:

 *"Which fee rate should I use if I want this transaction to be confirmed in at most `n` blocks?"*